okta/okta-sdk-dotnet/MIGRATING.md

 * Iniline configuration, configuration via environment variables, appsettings.json or YAML files
 * Manual pagination for collections
 * Default retry strategy for 429 HTTP responses and ability to provide your own strategy
-* Web Proxy is only available via inline configuration
+* Web proxy is only available via inline configuration

 #### What's next?